bobhancock/goxmeans/README.md

 Variable Names
 --------------
 Some of the variable names have turned out to be quite long.
 We tried shortening some of them, but their purpose became too cryptic.
-We would rather error on the side of clarity now and shorten them later if we can decide upon equally descriptive names.
+We would rather err on the side of clarity now and shorten them later if we can decide upon equally descriptive names.